Northern Illinois vs. Western Michigan prediction, odds: Tuesday MACtion picks

 A Tuesday MACtion battle has the Western Michigan Broncos visiting the Northern Illinois Huskies.
 Western Michigan (6-4, 5-1 MAC) sits atop the conference and is hoping to play in the MAC Championship Game for the first time since 2016.
 It is coming off a 17-13 win over Ohio last Tuesday.
 Northern Illinois (3-7, 2-4 MAC) is simply seeking its first win streak of the season after the Huskies defeated winless UMass, 45-3, last Wednesday.

 Kickoff is at 7 p.m.
 ET from Huskie Stadium in Dekalb, Ill.
-NIU has won each of the last three matchups, including a 42-28 road win last year.
-The Broncos are 6.5-point favorites in the latest Northern Illinois vs. Western Michigan odds, while the over/under for total points scored is 38.5.
+After opening at -8.5, the Broncos are now 6.5-point favorites in the latest Northern Illinois vs. Western Michigan odds, while the over/under for total points scored is 38.5.
 Before making any Western Michigan vs. Northern Illinois picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass: